Our History and Mission

 Our Values and Vision

-GCIR's work is guided by a fundamental belief in democratic values, equal opportunity and justice, and a recognition that communities thrive when all of its members have the opportunity to contribute to the economic, cultural, social, and civic fabric.
+GCIR's work is guided by a fundamental belief in democratic values, equal opportunity and justice, and a recognition that communities thrive when all of their members have the opportunity to contribute to the economic, cultural, social, and civic fabric.
 As native birth rates continue to decline and as the Baby Boom generation begins to retire, immigrants and their children will play an even more critical role—as workers, taxpayers, consumers, and entrepreneurs—in ensuring our nation’s vitality.
 Within this context, GCIR's vision is that:

-- Immigrants and refugees, working with native-born Americans, play a central role in building secure, vibrant, and cohesive communities
+- Immigrants and refugees, working with native-born Americans, play a central role in building secure, vibrant, and cohesive communities.

-- Philanthropic institutions can help shape fair and humane immigration policies and promote the integration of immigrants and refugees
+- Philanthropic institutions can help shape fair and humane immigration policies and promote the integration of immigrants and refugees.

 - With support from philanthropy, a diverse range of organizations—from community centers to think tanks and immigrant-led groups to legal service providers—can address the needs and promote the contributions of newcomers in communities across the globe.